 Page content

 The title Iarmhaireacht—the hush of the early hours when the house has finally stilled—marks the threshold space in which these worlds are made.
-It is the time when thought loosens, when inner and outer landscapes dissolve, when the real world and the imagined one share the same light.
-The landscapes that appear here are familiar yet not entirely ours—Ireland, yes, but seen from a slight distance; this planet, perhaps, but tilted toward another possible version of itself.
-They are places just slightly out of reach, close enough to recognize, far enough to long for: the world we know, and the world we hope might yet be possible.
+It is a time when thought loosens and inner and outer landscapes dissolve, allowing the real and the imagined to share the same light.
+The landscapes that appear here are familiar yet not entirely ours: Ireland, perhaps, seen from a slight distance; this planet, maybe, but tilted toward another possible version of itself.
+They are places just out of reach—close enough to recognise, far enough to long for.

 Biography